jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 ### How to use

-Now that we have everything we must execute the script, for this just drag it to the console or terminal app, interpose 'sudo sh -c' and press enter:
+Now that we have everything we must execute the script, for this just drag and drop it to the console or terminal app, interpose 'sudo sh -c' and press enter:

 ```
 sudo sh -c '/your/usb/path/legacy_installer.sh'